openeuropa/oe_translation/modules/oe_translation_poetry/README.md

 * Poetry service URL - the Poetry endpoint.
 * Identifier code - Unless requested otherwise, this can be `WEB`
-* Request title prefix - Unless requested otherwise, this can be `EWCMS`
+* Request title prefix - Unless requested otherwise, this can be `OE`
 * Site ID - The site ID agreed with DGT
 * Application reference code - Unless requested otherwise, this can be `FPFIS`
 * Contact information - the EULogin user account of the default user to be used as a contact for making translations.
 These are overridable per individual translation request.